hamidghaedi/cBioPortal-local-deployment/README.md

-# cBioPortal-local-deployment
+# cBioPortal local deployment
-Steps into locall deployment of cBioPortal uisng docker on a Win machine
+Steps into local deployment of cBioPortal using docker on a Win machine